nus-cs2103/website-base/admin/project-w08-mid-v12.md

 **<big>Project Management:</big>**

-* Complete the repo set up
+* **Complete the repo set up.**
   * Fix any errors in org/repo set up %%&nbsp;(e.g. wrong repo name)%%.
   * Set up [auto-publishing of docs](https://nus-{{ module | lower }}-{{ semester | lower }}.github.io/addressbook-level4/UsingTravis.html#enabling-auto-publishing-of-documentation) if you haven't done so already

-* Adjust project rigor to suit your team's pace
+* **Adjust project rigor to suit your team's pace**, as explained below.
+Note that you are free to do similar adjustments at any future time in the project.

   * Automated tests have benefits, but they can be a pain to write/maintain; GUI tests are especially hard to maintain because their behavior can sometimes depend on things such as the OS, resolution etc.